RefactoringGuru/design-patterns-php/README.md

     ...
     ```

 4. Aim to put all code within one file.
-We realize that it's not how it supposed to be done in production.
+Yes, I realize that it's not how it supposed to be done in production.
 However, it helps people to understand examples better, since all code fits into one screen.

 5. Comments may or may not have language tags in them, such as this: